vayske/peony/README.md

 # File structure
 - mirai - Provides protocol support for QQ
 - **sirius** - Provides automation features for QQ.
 Core part of the project

+# Note
+This project is mainly for demonstration.
+Some features may not work properly.